 It is hard to know just how much caffeine you are getting, though.
 The amounts of caffeine in various products vary widely, and estimates given by various agencies and websites also differ in the amount of caffeine in each product.

-Caffeine amounts in coffee vary so much that Viter Energy blog published an entire article exploring that beverage.
 Eight ounces of the dark elixir vary anywhere from 100 to 270 mg of caffeine, depending on the variety of beans it’s made from and the type of brewing process.
-Brewed coffee averages about 163 mg in 8 ounces.
+Brewed coffee averages about 163 mg of caffeine in 8 ounces.